 Provide

 holds the Token or DI Token.
-The token is used by the injector to locate the provider
+The Injector uses the token to locate the provider

 in the Providers